 How to Pay Credit Card Bill Offline

 There are still several ways to make offline payments.
 These modes are generally slower, and often take 2 or more days to show up on your account.
 The most common methods are described here.

 The traditional way to pay your bills is still a viable option to pay your credit card bills.
 The credit card number is listed as the payee name on both cheques and demand drafts.
 They can be dropped off at the bank, at special check drop-boxes, and in some cases, even in the ATMs of the issuing bank.
 This method does have the drawback of having the slowest turnaround time.
 Payments may take over a week to reflect in your account.

 - Cash Payment

 Cash payments may be made directly at a branch of the issuing bank.
-However, bill payment services can also be clubbed under this method.
 Paying cash at the branch usually reflects by the end of the business day but paying through a bill payment service might take 1-2 working days.

 In addition to these methods, some banks also offer a collection option to their premium customers.
 A bank executive arrives at your home or office and collects the payment in person.
 Payments are usually accepted as cheques or cash.
 While it is good to have this option, it is rarely useful or convenient.
 Payments made in this way usually take the same amount of time as the instrument used to make the payment plus an additional working day.
 You may also have to pay a nominal fee to avail this service.